Flu & Pneumonia

 Seasonal Flu - clinics are now available.
-Appointments can now be booked via on-line system or through reception
+Appointments can now be booked via the on-line appointment booking system or through reception

 Seasonal flu is a highly infectious illness caused by a flu virus.